 A: The mission of Okizu is to help all members of families affected by childhood cancer to heal through peer support, respite, mentoring, and recreational programs.

-Okizu works with the pediatric oncology treatment centers in Northern California to serve all Northern California families affected by childhood cancer.
+Okizu works with the pediatric oncology treatment centers in Northern California to serve all Northern California and Northern Nevada families affected by childhood cancer.

 Q: What programs does Okizu offer?